-- 2 With the comb removed, the adjustment tower is exposed (Figure 18).
-Insert a 4mm Allen wrench into the hole located between the uprights on the adjustment tower (Figure 19).
-Turn the wrench counterclockwise to loosen the screw.
 With the screw loose, the adjustment tower should move freely.
-Carefully adjust the comb to the desired position by sliding the adjustment tower in the desired direction. - Move the post to the right for more cast off. - Move the post to the left for more cast on. - 3 When you have settled on the position of the adjustment tower, tighten the Allen screw located between the uprights. - 4 Reinstall the comb at the desired cast position and comb height using a 4mm Allen wrench.
-The screw needs to be firmly tightened, but be careful not to over tighten.
+Carefully adjust the comb to the desired position by sliding the adjustment tower in the desired direction.

+- Move the adjustment tower to the right for more cast off. - Move the adjustment tower to the left for more cast on. - 3 When you have settled on the position of the adjustment tower, tighten the Allen screw located between the uprights. - 4 Reinstall the comb at the desired cast position and comb height using a 4mm Allen wrench.
+The screw needs to be firmly tightened, but be careful not to overtighten.